360 Chicago is an observatory in the iconic John Hancock Building, offering fantastic 360 degrees views of the city.

-Divvy’s bike program is Chicago’s bike sharing system which now has thousands of bikes and hundreds of bike stations.
+Divvy’s bike program is Chicago’s bike-sharing system with thousands of bikes and hundreds of bike stations.

 360 Chicago parking

-Parking for 360 Chicago is located at the John Hancock Center garage.
+Parking for 360 Chicago is available at 875 N Michigan Avenue’s garage.

 If you show your 360 Chicago tickets, you will receive a $5 discount on your parking fees.